K-1 Visa Interview Questions

-Examples of Questions about the US Fiancé(e) or Petitioner
+Examples of Questions for the US Fiancé or Petitioner

-- When is his or her birthday?
-How old is he or she?
+- When is their birthday?
+How old are they?

-- What are his or her favorite hobbies or interests?
+- What are their favorite hobbies or interests?

-- What types of food does he or she like?
+- What types of food do they like?

-- What is his or her phone number or email address?
+- What is their phone number or email address?

-- Has he or she been married before?
+- Have they been married before?
 If yes, when did the relationship end?
 Why?
 How?

-- Does he or she have children?
+- Does your fiancé have children?
 If yes, what are their names?
-Do they live with him or her?
-What was the custody arrangement of the children?
+Do they live with your fiancé?
+What is the custody arrangement of the children?

-- Does he or she have siblings?
+- Does your fiancé have siblings?
 If yes, how many?
 Have you met them before?

-- Does he or she live in a rented or owned house?
-If owned, when was it bought?
+- Do they live in a rented or owned house?
+If owned, when was it bought, and by whom?

-- Has he or she been arrested or convicted for a crime before?
+- Have they been arrested or convicted for a crime before?

 Examples of Questions about the Relationship

 A genuine relationship is expected to have shared memories between the two parties.
-This is one area where you can almost certainly expect questions.
-You can expect questions such as:
+This is one area where you can almost certainly expect questions, such as:

-- How and where did you and your fiancé(e) meet?
+- How and where did you and your fiancé meet?